 Best Marshall Amps: Our Top 3

-If you think Marshall is the way to go for your next amp, check out our 3 favorites.
+If you think Marshall is the way to go for your next amp, check out our three favorites (or read our full breakdown).
 We’ve included models from budget to high end, and of course, in between.

-It features 3 12AX7 preamp tubes and 2 EL34s in the power section, delivering 20 watts of power that can be attenuated down to 5 for incredible crunch at more sociable volumes.
-With such versatility, this amp is perfect for practice or even small to medium sized gigs.
+It features three 12AX7 preamp tubes and 2 EL34s in the power section, delivering 20 watts of power that can be attenuated down to 5 for incredible crunch at more sociable volumes.
+With such versatility, this amp is perfect for practice or even small to medium-sized gigs.

-Its 10″ Celestion V Type speaker is perfectly paired, and delivers great tones across the entire frequency range.
+Its 10″ Celestion V Type speaker is perfectly paired and delivers great tones across the entire frequency range.
 The three-band EQ lets you shape your sound, and the presence control adds clarity to your tone.
-This amp also features a line out, so of course, if you want to hook it up to a stack, it’s a super easy process.
+This amp also features a line out, so if you want to hook it up to a stack, it’s a super easy process.

 The Marshall DSL20CR was released in 2018, and since then it has become one of the most popular amps in its price range.
 It’s an all tube beast that’s at home wherever it’s needed, be that at home, the studio, or on the stage.